A local Lorentzian Ferrand-Obata theorem for conformal vector fields

 Although the conclusion of the theorem as stated is local, the assumption that $M$ is a compact manifold is needed because of the examples in \cite{aleks.selfsim} mentioned above.
-Theorem \ref{thm.local.lichnerowicz} proves, in particular, that non conformally flat examples in \cite{aleks.selfsim} do not admit real-analytic conformal compactifications.
+Theorem \ref{thm.local.lichnerowicz} proves, in particular, that non-conformally-flat examples in \cite{aleks.selfsim} do not admit real-analytic conformal compactifications, that is, they do not conformally and equivariantly embed in a closed Lorentzian manifold.
 In \cite{mp.confdambra} the third and fourth authors proved this under the additional assumption that $M$ is simply connected.

-Given a conformal vector field $Y$ on a Lorentzian manifold $(M,g)$, and given a point $p \in M$, the \emph{conformal distortion} of $Y$ at $p$ is the real number $\lambda$ such that $(L_Yg)_p= 2\lambda g_p$.
-When $p$ is a singularity of $Y$, the distortion at $p$ is the same for every metric in the conformal class.
-This is a consequence of the formula $L_Y(fg)=(Y.f)g+fL_Yg$ for every smooth function $f$.
-Then $Y$ has \emph{nontrivial conformal distortion} at a singularity $p$ if $\lambda \neq 0$.
+Given a conformal vector field $Y$ on a Lorentzian manifold $(M,g)$, and given a point $p \in M$, the \emph{conformal distortion} of $Y$ with respect to $g$ at $p$ is the real number $\lambda$ such that $(L_Yg)_p= 2\lambda g_p$.
+When $Y_p=0$, the distortion at $p$ is the same for every metric in the conformal class.
+This is a consequence of the formula

+We say $Y$ has \emph{nontrivial conformal distortion} at a singularity $p$ if $\lambda \neq 0$.
 Observe that a conformal vector field with nontrivial conformal distortion at a singular point $p$ cannot preserve any metric in the conformal class, even in a neighborhood of $p$.
-Theorem \ref{thm.local.lichnerowicz} has as a corollary: